OpenAustralia Foundation: Right to Know

 Right to Know, established in 2012, allows users to submit freedom of information (FOI) requests to government bodies under the Freedom of Information Act 1982.

 They Vote For You

 They Vote For You, established in 2014, tracks the outcomes of all votes in the House of Representatives and Senate.
 It displays "voting patterns by politician, when they vote against their own party, and offers descriptions of divisions in plain English".
 It received start-up funding from Google.

 Controversy

 ATO conflict

-In 2016, the Australian Tax Office (ATO) stated it would no longer cooperate with FOI requests received via Right to Know, on the grounds that the organisation had breached the privacy of ATO staff members.
+In 2016, the Australian Taxation Office (ATO) stated it would no longer cooperate with FOI requests received via Right to Know, on the grounds that the organisation had breached the privacy of ATO staff members.
 In response, Right to Know stated that the privacy breach was due to the failure of the ATO to correctly redact its own documents.
 In 2017, the Office of the Australian Information Commissioner ruled that the ATO had breached its obligations under the FOI Act by refusing to process the requests.